 How Long Until Poison Ivy Rash Appears: Doctor’s Advice

-The Poison ivy plant is common in most parts of Asia and North America but since it’s also found in all US states, the chances are that you will definitely cross paths with it at least once in your lifetime.
+The Poison ivy plant is common in most parts of Asia and North America, but since it’s also found in all US states, chances are that you will cross paths with it at least once in your lifetime.
+And if you do – and get to touch it, it won’t be a pleasant experience.

 Poison ivy rash can be irritating and painful and pretty scary.
 Today, we have decided to find out how long until Poison ivy rash appears, what are the symptoms and when should you seek medical assistance.